bryanhelmig/django-method-cache/README.rst

 How It Works
 ===================

 django-method-cache has two different ways of caching, the first layer is instance specific as it is on class as a new property or attribute.
 The second involves memcached (or whatever cache layer you have set for Django).
-The "keys" are a sha224 hash of the Model name, Model's database ID, method name as well as any *args or **kwargs.
+The "method keys" are a sha224 hash of the Model name, Model's database ID, method name as well as any *args or **kwargs.

-django-method-cache also invalidates all data in the Django persistent cache for that specific model record when you save.
-Please note that if your method uses data from ForeignKey fields or ManyToMany fields, changes on those respective Models will not result in a cache purge.
+django-method-cache also invalidates all data in the Django persistent cache for that specific model instance (tied to the ID) when you save.
+It does this by keeping an updated list of "method keys" under a "master key".
+Please note that if your method uses data from ForeignKey fields or ManyToMany fields, changes on those respective Models will not result in a cache purge (unless you are mindless to call .save() on the original model instance).

 Examples